CMSC-100-2S-AY2024-2025/exer-01-html-and-css-cysilerio/README.md

 What are your key takeaways from this exercise:
     Avoid cramming exercises that require creativity
-    It's helpful to not be afraid of trying new things in programming since undo and redo is possible, there's nothing to lose unless your program crashes!
+    It's helpful to not be afraid of trying new things in programming since undo and redo is possible.
+In other words, there is beauty in exploring.